MadamLaunch/godot-advanced-controls/README.md

 By the magic of open source technology, you're on your friggin' own if you run Windows or Mac.

-I'll happily accept any working alterations to the Scons file~!
+I'll happily accept any working alterations to the SCons file~!

 Language: [GDNative C++](https://docs.godotengine.org/en/latest/tutorials/scripting/gdnative/index.html)